GRC-AI/GRC/docs/GRC_quick_start_guide.md

 * Try again with the **Number 8** gesture

 Step 3.
 Training and classification of any short rhythms.
+* Place the Dev Board on the table.
+Tap the rhythm with a finger nearby.
 * Select operation “Train: rhythm”.
 * Start the training process.
 * Do it again.
-* If the gesture is correct, OK will be in voice and screen messages.
+* If the rhythm is correct, OK will be in voice and screen messages.

 GREAT!
 You are ready for the Main mode!